IBM-Cloud/docs/services/mobileaccess/facebook-auth-android.md

 		</intent-filter>
 	</activity>
 	```
+	{: codeblock}

 1. For Facebook to ensure your application authenticity, you must specify a hash of your developer certificate SHA1.

 	**More about Android security:** The Android OS requires that all applications installed on an Android device are signed with a developer certificate.
-The Android application can be built in two modes: debug and release. <br/>
+The Android application can be built in two modes: debug and release.

 	Use different certificates for debug and release modes.
 Certificates that are used for signing Android applications in debug mode are bundled with Android SDK, which is usually installed automatically by Android Studio.
-When you want to release your app to the Google Play store, you must sign your app with another certificate that you usually generate yourself. <br/>You can enter two sets of key hashes with Facebook: one key hash for applications that are built in debug mode with a debug certificate, and another key hash for applications that are built in release mode with a release certificate.
+When you want to release your app to the Google Play store, you must sign your app with another certificate that you usually generate yourself.

+	You can enter two sets of key hashes with Facebook: one key hash for applications that are built in debug mode with a debug certificate, and another key hash for applications that are built in release mode with a release certificate.
 For more information, see [signing your Android applications](http://developer.android.com/tools/publishing/app-signing.html).

 1. The keystore that contains the certificate you are using for the development environment is stored in the `~/.android/debug.keystore` file.
 The default keystore password is: `android`.
 Use this certificate to build applications in debug mode.